Beenleigh suburb profile

 Beenleigh rental market trends

-The rental market in Beenleigh has experienced consistent growth, with both house and unit rents increasing by 10% over the past year.
-House rents have reached $550 per week, while unit rents are now at $440 per week.
-This steady rise reflects the suburb's appeal, driven by its strategic location and ongoing development, making it an attractive option for both renters and investors.
+The rental market in Beenleigh has experienced notable growth, with house rents increasing 12% over the past year to $560 per week, while unit rents have risen 9.8% to $450 per week.
+This growth reflects the suburb's appeal, driven by its strategic location and ongoing development, making it an attractive option for both renters and investors.

 Suburbs near Beenleigh